pachyderm/pachyderm/doc/docs/master/how-tos/working-with-data-and-pipelines.md

-Alternatively, you can use the Pachyderm's built-in functionality to tag, build, and push images by running the `pachctl update pipeline` command with the `--build` and `--push-images` flags.
+Alternatively, you can use the Pachyderm's built-in functionality to tag, build, and push images by running the `pachctl update pipeline` command with the `--build` or `--push-images` flag.
 For more information, see [Update a pipelines](updating_pipelines.md).

 1. Log in to an image registry.